 zone from plow zone to subsoil was also observed in the units.
 These five strata, which covered the

-entire site, are described in the report but are not included in the database at this time.
+entire site, are described in the report but the artifacts from them are not included in the database at this time.

 Feature 14 was identified as a shallow basin-shaped refuse pit that appears to have been filled in